rcap107/retrieve-merge-predict/README.md

 required dependencies and allows to create directly a conda environment:
 ```
 conda env create --file=environment.yaml
+conda activate bench-repro
 ```

-To install lazo dependencies, use pip instead:
+Then, install the remaining dependencies with pip:
 ```
-pip install lazo-index-service
+pip install -r requirements.txt
 ```

 # Running the pipeline